 - 1. Implement an adaptive management framework and modelling concept for the flyway population. - 2.
-Maintain a population size of around 60,000 (range 40,000-70,000), with threshold population size to prevent population to collapse or irrupt. - a.
+Maintain a population size of around 60,000, within a range to prevent the population to collapse or irrupt, respectively.
+To be agreed and reviewed on the basis of rigorous scientific evaluation and stakeholder consultations as part of the adaptive management process. - a.
 Optimise hunting regulations and practises to regulate the population size if needed and in range states where hunting is permitted. - b.
 Prevent establishment of breeding colonies on mainland Norway. - 3.
-Ensure sustainable hunting where practised (at present in Norway and Denmark) and following 'wise use' principals, whilst ensuring that crippling rates are kept at a minimum level. - 4.
-Maintain and enhance spatial management to ensure that pink-footed geese can fulfil their ecological requirements throughout their annual cycle and allowing for their natural annual migration pattern.
+Ensure sustainable hunting where practised (at present in Norway and Denmark) and following 'wise use' principals, whilst ensuring that crippling rates are kept at a minimum level.

+- 4. Maintain and enhance spatial management to ensure that pink-footed geese can fulfil their ecological requirements throughout their annual cycle and allowing for their natural annual migration pattern.
 Any of the following measures should not jeopardise this: - a.
-Agri-environmental policies and subsidy schemes which adversely impact the above.
+Agricultural/environmental policies and subsidy schemes which adversely impact the above (those that result in significant habitat loss e.g. conversion of traditional feeding grounds to other non-beneficial agricultural crops). - b.

-- b.
 Land use and agricultural practices which unduly influence the ecological requirements of the geese. - c.
 Containment and exclusion tactics (provision of goose feeding areas, scaring, shooting) which unduly influence population distribution and dynamics. - d.
 Recreational activities and infrastructure development. - 5.
-Support the evaluation and optimisation of national and regional compensation/subsidy schemes and alternative non-consumptive methods to minimise agricultural conflicts in the range countries. - 6.
+Support the evaluation and optimisation of national and regional compensation/subsidy schemes, or accommodation policies and alternative non-consumptive methods to minimise agricultural conflicts in the range countries. - 6.
 Support 'conflict mitigation' through the development of national and regional management plans that promote recreational uses such as tourism and hunting (where permitted or relevant). - 7.
 Increase habitat available to pink-footed geese where there is no conflict (e.g. reduce disturbance on stubble fields in autumn or by restoration of grassland complexes which can reduce the feeding on crops or pastures). - 8.
 Collect systematic data on the impact and extent of tundra degradation due to goose foraging in Svalbard.

-It should be noted that although a key objective is to maintain a target population, initially proposed as 60,000, this is based on current hypotheses and what is considered a desirable management outcome, subject to change based on mutual agreement by the range states, new model evaluations and learning as the adaptive process develops.
+It should be noted that although a key action is to maintain a target population, initially proposed as 60,000, this is based on current hypotheses and what is considered a desirable management outcome.
+This is subject to change based on mutual agreement by the range states, new scientific evaluation and learning as the adaptive process develops.
 In addition, as noted in the above key actions, non-consumptive methods of control are equally encouraged to alleviate agricultural conflicts.